his account of a visit to Chester is from A year Abroad or Sketches of Travel in Great Britain, written by the American Willard C. George in 1852:

 Soon the two classes had grown, and Kingsley was leading parties of more than a hundred out into the countryside for fieldwork.
 Eventually a special train was hired for a full day out to places of interest further afield.
 All the students, even from different social classes, travelled together, returning at the end of the summer's day "refreshed, inspired, with nosegays of wild flowers and happy thoughts of God's earth and of their fellow creatures."

-These classes led to the formation of Chester Natural History Society, which met in its member's homes until the Grosvenor Museum was built.
+These classes led to the formation of the Chester Natural History Society, which met in its member's homes until the Grosvenor Museum was built.
 The Society shared in the museum's management, held classes and lectures and contributed the natural history gallery.
 The splendid Grosvenor Museum continues to thrive today, these duties now being the responsibility of the city council.
 A marble bust of its founder can be seen today in the entrance to the Natural Sciences Gallery.

 The time came when Kingsley had to write to the Society's Secretary that "the programme of your Society for the year makes me at once proud and envious.
 For now I have to tell you that I have just accepted the vacant stall at Westminster, and shall in a week or two be Canon of Chester no longer.
 Had I been an old bachelor, I would never have left Chester.
 Shall we go up Hope Mountain, or the Halkin together again, with all those dear, courteous, sensible people?
 My eyes filled with tears when I think of it."